knuesel/callisto/src/reading.typ

 /// Return either the 'value' key of dict or return the dict itself, with some
 /// added cell data under key 'cell'.
 See cell-output-dict for the added data.
 /// - cell (dict): A cell in json format
-/// - result-spec (str): Choose the output type and contents
+/// - result-spec (str): Choose output mode: "value" or "dict"
-/// - dict (dict): Contains a key 'value' with any type.
+/// - dict (dict): Contains at least a 'value' key
 /// -> any | (value: any, cell: dict)
 #let final-output(cell, result-spec, dict) = {
   if result-spec == "value" {